keenlabs/keen-sdk-net/README.md

 keenClient.AddGlobalProperty("bonus_field", dynProp);
 ```

-The delegate function is executed each time event data is added as well as during the `AddGlobalProperty` call.
+The delegate is executed each time event data is added as well as during the `AddGlobalProperty` call.

 Using Data Enrichment Add-ons
 ------------------------------